Woah, hang on there. Mistakes are good?

-As a child, did you learn how to ride a bike?
-How many times did you fall before you were able to master the process?
 When you were learning to cook, how many times did you undercook or burn the food before you figured out how to make your food look like the recipe?
+How many times did you burn yourself on the fire before learning to use protection?

 In today’s academic environment, students have a legitimate fear of making mistakes because they deem mistakes as failures rather than a part of the learning process.
 So much pressure is put on making good grades that the actual learning process no longer welcomes the inevitable mistakes that occur throughout it.
 Most of the pressure is brought on by children who simply want to do well, while the rest is a result of the parent or teachers reaction to it.